 Commander Richard M. Nixon, USNR

-Richard Nixon joined the U.S. Navy at the age of 29.
-Richard Milhous Nixon was born on 9 January 1913 to Francis Anthony and Hanna Milhous Nixon in Yorba Linda, California.
+Richard Milhous Nixon joined the U.S. Navy at the age of 29.
+He was born on 9 January 1913 to Francis Anthony and Hanna Milhous Nixon in Yorba Linda, California.
 After attending public schools in California, Nixon earned his Bachelor of Arts degree from Whittier College in 1934.
-Continuing his education at Duke University, where he acquired a Bachelor of Laws in 1937, Nixon returned to Whittier, California to practice law.
-In January 1942, Nixon became an attorney for the Office of Emergency Management in Washington, D.C. where he worked until he accepted an appointment as lieutenant junior grade in the United States Naval Reserve on 15 June 1942.
+Continuing his education at Duke University, where he acquired a Bachelor of Laws in 1937, Nixon returned to Whittier, California, to practice law.
+In January 1942, Nixon became an attorney for the Office of Emergency Management in Washington, D.C., where he worked until he accepted an appointment as lieutenant junior grade in the United States Naval Reserve on 15 June 1942.